justinraymondpark/disk-survivor/README.md

 ### Debug mode

-- Available from the Start screen as a fourth button: Debug Mode.
+- Available from the 3D Title menu as a button: Debug Mode (the 3D menu is now the default; formerly called Alt Title).
 - Lets you toggle any weapon or upgrade and set desired levels before starting a run.
 - Enforces the same caps as gameplay: max 5 weapons and 5 upgrades.
-- Use B on a controller or the Back button to return to the Start screen.
+- Use B on a controller or the Back button to return to the 3D Title menu.

 ### Fonts